-Spring landscaping is a great way to breath a new life into your property and enhances the overall look of your house.
+Spring landscaping is a great way to breath a new life into your property.
+It also enhances the overall look of your house.
 However, if you live in New England, growing spring blooming perennials can be a challenge because of its notorious chilly weather.
 Does that mean it is impossible?
 Not at all.

 If you have ever gone on a hiking trip on the Appalachian Trail, you might have observed the rich diversity of its native flora.
 This is more noticeable in the months of Spring because not many plants can survive the long and harsh Winter.
 Hence, this proves that even if you live in the northeastern part of the U.S.A, you can still grow some beautiful perennials right on your lawn.